QData/TextAttack/README.md

 ```

 > **Tip:** If your machine has multiple GPUs, you can distribute the attack across them using the `--parallel` option.
 For some attacks, this can really help performance.

+> **Tip:** Instead of specifying a dataset and number of examples, you can pass `--interactive` to attack samples inputted by the user.

 ### Attacks and Papers Implemented ("Attack Recipes")